 Islam spread very rapidly during the hundred years following Muhammad’s death; it reached the Atlantic in one direction to the borders of China in the other.
 The relative simplicity of its requirements accounts for millions accepting it.
-At one stage, during the ninth through the thirteenth centuries, the Muslim delight in creation led it to a passionate commitment to knowledge (ilm), which in turn led Muslims into spectacular achievements in philosophy (falsafa) and natural sciences, not only rescuing the Greek foundations that were in danger of being lost forever, but making advances of their own.
+At one stage, during the ninth through the thirteenth centuries, the Muslim delight in creation led it to a passionate commitment to knowledge which in turn led muslims into spectacular achievement philosophy falsafa) and natural sciences, not only rescuing the Greek foundations that were in danger of being lost forever, but making advances of their own.
 The advancement of such knowledge into Christian Europe had repercussions.

 The first reaction was the growing suspicion that perhaps the achievements of the human mind were taking priority over the revelation from God, and that philosophy was subjecting God to that final judgment which was prerogative alone to exercise.
 Thus the Muslim educational and philosophical advancements were short-lived.